Youth (2002 film)

-Youth is a 2002 Indian Tamil-language romantic drama film directed by Vincent Selva.
-It is the Tamil remake of the Telugu film, Chiru Navvutho (2000).
-It stars Vijay and Sandhya, while Yugendran, Vivek, Manivannan, and Sindhu Menon play other pivotal characters.
+Youth is a 2002 Indian Tamil-language romantic comedy drama film directed by Vincent Selva.
+It is a remake of the Telugu film, Chiru Navvutho (2000).
+It stars Vijay and Sandhya Khan, while Yugendran, Vivek, Manivannan, and Sindhu Menon play other pivotal characters.
 The film released on 19 July 2002.
 It received positive reviews and was a commercial hit.
+It completed more than 100 days in theatres.